 - The planchette doesn't move smoothly but instead is jerky in its movements as if it is being pulled on by different forces.

 - The planchette spells words and answers that closely align with either of the operators' linguistic styles, word use, or belief systems.

 - The planchette misspells words that one of the people operating it frequently misspells or uses abbreviations that person commonly uses.
 For example, it is unlikely a spirit will communicate by spelling out LOL, BRB, or other text speak.

 - The planchette spells current slang words or phrases.

 - You switch one or both planchette operators, and the response pattern changes drastically.

 If you're operating the Ouija board alone, it may be difficult to tell if you are subconsciously affecting the movements of the planchette.
-There's always a chance you're influencing its movement via the ideomotor effect.
+There's always a chance you're influencing its movement without realizing it.
 Because of this, always rest your fingertips with a featherlight touch on the planchette, keep your elbows off the table, only use two fingertips on each hand, and try to detach yourself from expectations or personal agendas.
 Be aware of patterns of responses that closely match your current way of thinking or reflect your deepest desires.

-What to Do if You Suspect Someone Is Influencing the Planchette
+What to Do if Someone Is Moving the Ouija Board Planchette

 If you've watched for signs and suspect one or both parties operating the planchette are influencing its movement, then if you're in a larger group, it's time to switch operators or try the blindfold test.
 If there are only a few of you, you can try the blindfold test.
 You don't need to make any accusations.
 Simply suggest it's time to try an experiment or see how the energy works with other people on the planchette.
 A person influencing movement via ideomotor action won't know you're switching because you suspect they are causing the responses, and one who is influencing it intentionally will suspect that's why but most likely won't say anything to protect his or her secret.